Aslm-Fawzy/Churn_Classification_for_Bank_Customers/README.md

 13. EstimatedSalary—as with balance, people with lower salaries are more likely to leave the bank compared to those with higher salaries.
 14. Exited—whether or not the customer left the bank.

+**For more information about dataset and problem :** https://www.kaggle.com/shrutimechlearn/churn-modelling